-As indicated above in the description of the estimates of savings for the Frequent EMS User projects, data for estimates of the cost of ED visits were obtained from the University of California Research Exchange (UC ReX) and reflect visits to EDs at University of California medical centers in 2015.
+As indicated above in the description of the estimates of savings for the Frequent EMS User projects, data for estimates of the cost of ED visits were obtained from the University of California Research Exchange (UC ReX) and reflect visits to EDs at UC medical centers in 2015.
 To estimate the cost of ED visits that do not result in a hospital admission, we applied national average Medicare reimbursement rates for all care provided to patients for which the only diagnoses reported are mental health diagnoses.
-These diagnoses were chosen because the alternate destination - mental health project serves persons who only have acute mental health needs.
+These diagnoses were chosen because the Alternate Destination - Mental Health project serves persons who have only acute mental health needs.

-Savings for the Alternate Destination - Urgent Care project were calculated based on an estimate from the literature of the difference in the cost of treating minor illnesses and injuries in an ED versus an urgent care center.
-Estimates published in the literature suggest that insurers pay urgent care centers 45% of what they pay hospitals for ED visits for the same minor illnesses and injuries.
-The difference between reimbursement for ED visits and urgent care center visits was multiplied by the number of persons enrolled in the alternate destination - medical care projects to obtain an estimate of total savings.
+Savings for the Alternate Destination - Urgent Care projects were calculated based on an estimate from the literature of the difference in the cost of treating minor illnesses and injuries in an ED versus an urgent care center.
+Estimates published in the literature suggest that insurers pay urgent care centers 45% of what they pay hospitals for ED visits for the same minor illnesses and injuries.28 The difference between reimbursement for ED visits and urgent care center visits was multiplied by the number of persons enrolled in the Alternate Destination - Urgent Care projects to obtain an estimate of total savings.